 - To make room for teeth moved with orthodontic treatment

-We will always take an X-ray of the area to determine the best way to extract the tooth and the appropriate anesthetic technique required to ensure your comfort and care.
-When your extraction is complete, Dr Dung and our receptionists will give you guidance on what to do at home.
+Firstly, we will always take an X-ray of the area to determine the best way to extract the tooth and the appropriate anesthetic technique required to ensure your comfort and care.
+When your extraction is complete, Dr. Dung and our receptionists will give you guidance on what to do at home.
 It is important that you closely follow the post-extraction aftercare instructions to promote a healthy recovery.

 Extraction and immediate Bone grafting (preservation socket):